Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 Reily Student Recreation Center

-• The Reily Center has several locations within the building that are comfortable for breastfeeding moms.
-In addition, the single-user restrooms have a changing station, shower, and toilet for members and guests.
+• Several comfortable locations for breastfeeding; single-user restrooms include a changing station, shower, and toilet for members and guests.

 Weinmann Hall, Tulane Law School